shybovycha/lua-bridge-sample/README.md

 $ cmake --build build
 ```

-This will create an executable at `build/lua-bridge-sample`.
+This will create executables under the `build` directory (e.g. `build/1-call-lua-function-from-cpp/Debug/1-call-lua-function-from-cpp.exe`).

 ## How it works